tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 # Model Organization

-The TE generic YANG data module "ietf-te" covers configuration, state, RPC and notifications data pertaining to TE global, tunnels and LSPs parameters that are device independent.
+The TE generic YANG data module "ietf-te" covers configuration, state, and RPC data pertaining to TE tunnels, and global objects that are device independent.

 The container "te" is the top level container in the data model.
 The presence of this container enables TE function system wide.